Login or Register to make a submission.

 We accept submissions via Scholastica or through our online submissions portal

-We accept scholarship submission to the Journal in Islamic Law for new scholarship in Islamic law, as well as for its dynamic Forum designed to feature scholarly responses, debates, or new developments in Islamic law scholarship or at the intersection of Islamic law and data science.
-Submissions, unless otherwise noted for Special Issues, may take many forms, including: Articles, Essays, Case Briefs, Student Notes, Book Reviews, and Data Science Reviews.
+The Journal of Islamic Law welcomes scholarship in Islamic law for its main publication as well as for its dynamic Forum designed to feature scholarly responses, debates, or new developments in Islamic law scholarship or at the intersection of Islamic law and data science.
+Submissions, unless otherwise noted for special issues, may take many forms, including: Articles & Essays, Student Notes, and Book/Tech Reviews.
+Both single-author and co-authored submissions are welcome.

 Articles & Essays

 Articles present sustained works of original research on some aspect of Islamic or comparative law; essays are usually narrower in scope.
-While the line between them is not rigid, we recommend that article submissions have fewer than 25,000 words, including footnotes; and essay submissions have fewer than 8,000 words, including footnotes.
+While the line between them is not rigid, we recommend that article submissions have fewer than 12,500 words, including footnotes.
+We publish two types of essays: (1) Journal essays, which have fewer than 5,000 words, including footnotes; and (2) Blog essays, which have fewer than 2,000 words, including footnotes.
+Blog essays may be considered for publication in the Journal at the editors’ discretion.

 Student Notes